-8. Lunda Cooling System Upgrade: The current system is experiencing many mechanical failures at the component level.
-The scope of this project will focus on removing the DX coils from Lunda rooftop units containing compressors and refrigerant and replacing them with chilled water coils; the chiller in the Coleman basement will be the Lunda' Center's cooling source.
+3. Lunda Center Cooling System Upgrade: The current system is experiencing many mechanical failures at the component level.
+The scope of this project will focus on removing the DX coils from Lunda rooftop units containing compressors and refrigerant and replacing them with chilled water coils: the chiller in the Coleman basement will be the Lunda Center's cooling source.
 One additional module may be added to meet the capacity required for the extra load Lunda would add.
-When switching from mechanical to chilled water, we will remove many pounds of refrigerant, reducing our carbon footprint, which Western is committed to.
+When switching from mechanical to chilled water, we will remove many pounds of refrigerant, reducing our carbon footprint.
+This is in line with Western's commitment to sustainability.
 This project will better serve the Lunda Center as it would be a more reliable cooling source for the busy schedule during the late Spring, Summer, and early Fall when temperatures are higher.
 New chilled water pumps and variable frequency drives will also likely be needed.